ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 SEBuCCI focuses on criterion 21 'Risultati Scolastici' (Overall student performance) as it is particularly relevant to the aim of the project.
 We expected that, among all, student performance would be the most affected by closeness to cultural institutions and safety of school buildings.

+### 2.2 The data

+Every year, MiUR (Italian Ministry of Education, University and Research) makes available the open datasets containing the results of school self-evaluations.
+Specifically, the datasets feature assigned grades and textual explanations for the grades.

+MiUR also publishes irregular updates on school safety certificates as open data.

+SEBuCCI aligns school self-evaluations with school safety certificates to find out if there is a trend (i.e. highest grades when certificates are in accordance with applicable law).

+SEBuCCI makes also use of the open dataset of 'Luoghi culturali' (Cultural institutions) published by MiBACT (Italian Ministry of Cultural Heritage and Activities) to identify and locate cultural institutions and their proximity to schools in Italy.

 ### 2.2 E-Governance Connotation

 In the context of E-Governance, SEBuCCI might have impact on different sides: